 Her report is in keeping with more recent research (building on studies done over the last few years) that Alzheimer’s disease is related to damage caused by years of blood sugar spikes, which are the side effect of the average western diet.
 It’s being called diabetes of the brain or type 3 diabetes.
 This has been all over the news that last few weeks with headlines like “Junk food destroys the brain.”
 It’s quite a bit more complicated than that (for example, mindfulness practices like meditation reduces inflammation too) but those headlines aren’t lying.

 There’s no fault implied in any of these studies.
 We do the best we can with what we know.
 But maybe today’s brains are struggling to tell us that well-meaning attempts to make our lives better with sterile environments, processed food, and indoor lives simply takes us too far from our roots in nature.
+Maybe they’re telling us pollution, particularly ultrafine particle pollution, can cause degenerative brain diseases.
 More research needs to be done, but there’s plenty we can do right now.

 For more information check out: